gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## State Machine

-The Crypto Chunk state machine allows the protection engine to have inband or out-of-band configuration.
-DTLS in SCTP SHALL use inband configuration, thus the implementation SHALL provide proper certificates to DTLS and then let DTLS handshake the keys with the remote peer.
+The Crypto Chunk state machine allows the protection engine to have inband or out-of-band key establishment .
+DTLS in SCTP SHALL use inband key establishment, thus the implementation SHALL provide certificates for DTLS and then let the DTLS handshake establish shared keys with the remote peer.
 As soon as the SCTP State Machine enters CRYPT PENDING state, DTLS is responsible for enabling the ENCRYPTED state.
 At the same time DCI shall be initialized to the value zero.